Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 ![quiz main section correct answer](assets/readme_images/quiz-section2.png)

 * Bottom section of the quiz page.
-This section contains two features:
+This section contains three features:
     * The first is the instuctions again if the user did not check on the first page or forgets how the game works.
 When clicked the text disappears and is replaced by a box with instructions in.
 If this box is clicked it disappears and is replaced with the original text.
     * The second feature allows the user to toggle sound effects on or off and adds value to the user if they want to listen to music or other sounds while playing the quiz without the quiz noises playing.
+    * The third feature is the small home button which allows the user to return to the main home page at any point.
+When clicked an alert appears asking if the user is sure they want to be navigated away from the quiz-page.
+If ok is selected they return to the home page, if cancel then the user remains on the quiz page which prevents accidental clicks spoiling the users score.

 The below shows the section when neither feature has been clicked
 ![bottom section of quiz page 1](assets/readme_images/quiz-bottom1.png)